AhmedTareek/Li-Fi/README.md

-# Li-Fi
+Li-Fi Security System
+Overview
-1- The sender platform (TM4C123GH6PM) is connected to three sensors (Fume Sensor, Ultrasonic Sensor, And Magnetic Sensor).
+This repository contains the source code and documentation for a Li-Fi based security system.
+The system is designed to monitor and respond to various environmental dangers using a sender platform (TM4C123GH6PM) connected to three sensors (Fume Sensor, Ultrasonic Sensor, and Magnetic Sensor).
+When any of the sensors detect a danger, the system sends alerts through both light communication (Li-Fi) to a receiver platform and Bluetooth to a mobile phone.

-2- If sensors detect any danger (ex: fire, Door is opened, or intrusion).
-Data will be sent over
-  2.1 The light to the receiver platform, which can be any other board, to turn on alarms represented in a flashing Lamp, buzzer, and a LCD that displays a sentence related to the detected event (ex:
-  “Fire is reported”).
-  2.2 Bluetooth to a mobile phone (app inventor is an easy option) with the same sentence as the LCD.
+Features
+Sensor Integration:

+Fume Sensor: Detects gas or smoke related to fire.
+Ultrasonic Sensor: Monitors changes in distance, potentially indicating intrusion.
+Magnetic Sensor: Detects changes in magnetic fields, such as the opening of a door.
+Alerting Mechanisms:

+Li-Fi Communication (Light):
+Alarms represented by a flashing lamp, buzzer, and LCD display on the receiver platform.
+Bluetooth Communication:
+Sends alerts to a mobile phone using Bluetooth technology, displaying relevant sentences.
+Control Operations:

+Start/stop operations controlled by two pushbuttons.
-3- The system has 2 pushbuttons for the start/stop operations. it can be closed at any time.
+The system can be closed at any time.
+Alarm Handling:

-4- If any alarm fires, the sounds continue until a mute pushbutton is pressed.
+Continuous sound alerts until a mute pushbutton is pressed.
-5- When the mute pushbutton is pressed, all alarms will be turned off after 5 seconds, but the system is still powered on.
+Muting the alarms turns off all alerts after a 5-second delay, while keeping the system powered on.